 The programme allows and encourages you to engage in work placements while attending the modules.
 These are not a formal part of the programme, but some support will be provided building on ICCE’s extensive experience of internship management and network of contacts.

 Please note that due to staff research commitments not all of these modules may be available every year.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|

 - You should have (or expect to be awarded) an undergraduate degree of at least second class standard in a relevant/related subject.
 You might also be considered if you aren’t a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.
-If English isn’t your first language, you’ll need to meet our English language requirements of IELTS 7.0 (including 7.0 in the written test) to study with us.
+If English isn’t your first language, you’ll need to meet our English language requirements of IELTS 6.5 with a 6.5 in writing and no element lower than 6.0 to study with us.